lay295/TwitchDownloader/TwitchDownloaderCLI/README.md

 (Default: `false`) Alternates the background color of every other chat message to help tell them apart.

 **--readable-colors**
-(Default: `false`) Increases the contrast of usernames against the background or outline color.
+(Default: `true`) Increases the contrast of usernames against the background or outline color.

 **--offline**
 (Default: `false`) Render completely offline using only embedded emotes, badges, and bits from the input json.